 Add the record in the table using [+] and set InputColumn as ORG_ID (the column by which we will filter the data), Operator as Not equal to and Value as 20.

-In the next step, we will add the tAggregateRow component, which aggregates data according to ORG_ID and calculates the sum of the SALARY field and the number of the CUSTOMER field for the given ORG_ID.
+In the next step, we will use the tAggregateRow component in Talend, which aggregates data according to ORG_ID and calculates the sum of the SALARY field and the number of the CUSTOMER field for the given ORG_ID.
 To do this, click Edit Schema and then add columns according to the screen below:

 Connect tAggregateRow with tFilterRow without schema propagation.
 In the Group by table, add the ORG_ID column, and in the Operations table, add SUM_SALARY and CNT_CUST and the appropriate sum (SALARY) and count (ID) functions.